Sanglorian/orcus/Orcus Classes and Powers - current.md

 * **Great Weapon Style:** Your secondary ability is Constitution.
 You get a +1 bonus on attack rolls with two-handed weapons.
 * **Protection:** Your secondary ability is Dexterity OR Wisdom (your choice).
 You get a +1 bonus on attack rolls with one-handed weapons.
 ### Powers
 You can choose powers from your class disciplines.
 When you do so, you can replace any reference to the discipline's key ability with Strength instead.
-You can replace any reference to the discipline's secondary ability or abilities with the secondary ability linked to your talent.
+You can replace any reference to the discipline's secondary ability with the secondary ability linked to your talent.

 **Class Disciplines:** Art of War, Juggernautical.